wikimedia/mediawiki-extensions-RevisionSlider/README.md

 This MediaWiki extension shows a slider allowing selecting and comparing of revisions on a diff page

 ## Installation
 Check out this extension into the `extensions` folder of your MediaWiki installation and add the following line to your `LocalSettings.php`:

     wfLoadExtension( 'RevisionSlider' );

 ## Tests
-Before executing tests run tho following in the root directory of the extension once:
+Before executing tests run the following in the root directory of the extension once:

     composer install
     npm install